Reference ID: MET-C637 | Process Engineering Reference Sheets Calculation Guide

 sphericity ≥ MIN_SPHERICITY

-If the particle is porous, the internal surface area dominates, rendering the geometric surface-equivalent diameter invalid.
-Furthermore, if the sphericity falls below the defined threshold, the particle shape is considered too irregular for this model, and a shape-specific correction factor must be applied to account for deviations in fluid drag or heat transfer behavior.
+If the particle is porous, the internal surface area dominates, rendering the geometric surface‑equivalent diameter invalid.
+Furthermore, if the sphericity falls below the defined threshold, the particle shape is considered too irregular for this model, and a shape‑specific correction factor must be applied, as described in the crystal shape factor (sphericity) calculation.

 The surface-based equivalent diameter, often referred to as the Sauter mean diameter, is preferred in chemical engineering because it directly relates to the active surface area available for heterogeneous reactions.
 Unlike volume-based methods, this approach provides a more accurate representation of: